 In these instances, ACPs should consider using additional Independent Variables or a different functional form for the energy model (eg, non-linear or multiple linear models based on season) to improve the fit.
 ACPs should also consider consulting with the M&V Professional to determine whether additional Independent Variables are appropriate for the Implementation.
 In some cases the use of additional Independent Variables or a different functional form for the energy model may not meet the thresholds of statistical good fit.
-In that scenario, Requirement 6.3(b) provides that the M&V Professional must provide their explanatory reasoning to justify that the selected Independent Variables are appropriate for the Implementation, despite them not meeting the statistical thresholds in Table 1.
+In that scenario, Requirement 6.3(b) provides that the M&V Professional must provide their explanatory reasoning to justify that the selected Independent Variables are appropriate for the Implementation.
+Table 1.